Do Go On - 396 - Rosemary Brown: A Musical Seance

 That's actually badass.

-Can I get that tattooed?
+Can I go that of tattooed?

 Yeah, please.